-Be in touch with your partners desires and needs and pray them for her.
+Be in touch with your partner's desires and needs and pray for him/her.
 Pray for their well-being and growth.

-Dream together, build together and plan together.
-Share sweet thoughts between each other and always look your partner in the eyes when he/she is speaking.
+Dream together, build together, and plan together.
+Share sweet thoughts with each other and always look your partner in the eyes when he/she is speaking.

 For the ladies, conversation turned into communication.
 Specifically creating an environment their significant other can be honest about their feelings good or bad without judgment.
 The intimacy focused on having deep communication about everything or about nothing at all.

-However,connecting, truly connecting every day, not just passing each other by, is another idea.
-Understanding your partner’s needs, even if its listening without feedback creates intimacy.
+However, connecting, truly connecting every day, not just passing each other by, is another idea.
+Understanding your partner’s needs, even if it is listening without feedback creates intimacy.